JBZoo/CSV-Blueprint/README.md

 Below you will find examples of CSV files that were used for the benchmarks.
 They were created with [PHP Faker](tests/Benchmarks/Commands/CreateCsv.php) (the first 2000 lines) and then copied [1000 times into themselves](tests/Benchmarks/create-csv.sh).

+The basic principle is that the more columns there are, the longer the values in them.
+I.e. something like exponential growth.

 <details>
   <summary>Columns: 1, Size: 8.48 MB</summary>